 PIAAC assessment approach.
-In PIAAC/PIAAC-L, literacy and numeracy skills were assessed through comprehensive, extensively validated (including cross-nationally) tests.
+In PIAAC and PIAAC-L, literacy and numeracy skills were assessed through comprehensive, extensively validated (including cross-nationally) tests.
 Test tasks were devised by an international commission of eminent scholars.
 The tasks were designed to reflect tasks relevant to everyday life, which respondents were typically highly motivated to solve.
 Respondents either took a computer-based assessment (86.2% in our analytical sample in 2012; 88.1% in 2015) or, if they had no experience using a computer, on a paper-pencil version (13.8% in 2012 and 11.8% in 2015).
 Depending on whether respondents took the computer-based assessment or paper-based assessment, they received different testlets that comprised different subsets of the test tasks.
 The computer-based assessment was a multistage adaptive testing design that consisted of different literacy and numeracy testlets (each comprising 20 tasks) to which respondents were assigned.
 The paper-based assessment comprised 20 fixed items for literacy and for numeracy.
 Interviewers were thoroughly trained for the assessment, they were present while respondents took the tests, and monitored the process.
 There was no time limit (i.e., tests were not speeded).
 On average, respondents took about 50 minutes to complete the assessment.
 For further information on the PIAAC assessment frameworks, see OECD (2012).

-The PIAAC/PIAAC-L data distribution provides ten plausible values (PV; see Von Davier, Gonzalez, & Mislevy, 2009; Wu, 2005) per respondent per skill and measurement occasion based on item response theory models (IRT).
-We ran each of our analyses (described below) separately on each of the 10 plausible values and aggregated the results while correcting standard errors (for further details on using plausible values, see REFERENCE).
+The PIAAC/PIAAC-L data distribution provides ten plausible values (PV) ) per respondent and per skill domain and measurement occasion based on item response theory models (IRT).
+We ran each of our analyses (described below) separately on each of the 10 plausible values and aggregated the results while correcting standard errors (for further details on using plausible values, see Von Davier, Gonzalez, & Mislevy, 2009; Wu, 2005).
 By using plausible values, covariance-based statistics are corrected for measurement error.

 NEPS assessment approach.
 In NEPS, literacy (or, in NEPS terminology, “reading competence”) and numeracy (“mathematical competence”) were assessed through a paper-pencil-based assessment at T1 and a multistage adaptive computer-based assessment at T2.
 Much akin to PIAAC, the tests were designed to measure skills needed in everyday life.
 Different to PIAAC, the tests were speeded.
 The T1 literacy test comprised 32 items, which respondents were asked to complete in 28 minutes.
 The T1 numeracy test comprised 22 items for which another 28 minutes were available.
 Respondents were randomly assigned different booklets, and not all respondents took both tests; however, all respondents received all items from a given booklet.
 At T2, by a multistage design was employed, with respondents receiving one of two booklets of varying difficulty levels depending on their previous performance at T1 (literacy) or their performance in an initial block of tasks at T2 (numeracy).
 The T2 literacy booklets comprised 27 or 26 items and the numeracy booklet comprised 21 items.
 For further information on the NEPS assessment framework, see REFERENCE(YEAR).